Roopkund – Skeleton Lake

-A king of Kannauj (ancient land south from Gharval Himalaya) Jasdhawal was on an important pilgrimage to praise the Goddess Nanda Devi.
-Somehow he disregarded advice of religious counsellors and behaved in an arrogant way.
+A king of Kannauj (ancient land south of Gharval Himalaya) Jasdhawal was on an important pilgrimage to praise the Goddess Nanda Devi.
+Somehow he disregarded the advice of religious counselors and behaved in an arrogant way.

 King took all his entourage with him including numerous dancer girls, musicians, servants.
-Also his pregnant wife was with him.
-As they reached Roopkund lake, queen delivered a child in a cave near the lake (Wondermondo: interesting – could it serve as a shelter for few people during the hailstorm?).
+Also, his pregnant wife was with him.
+As they reached Roopkund lake, the queen delivered a child in a cave near the lake (Wondermondo: interesting – could it serve as a shelter for a few people during the hailstorm?).

 Goddess Nanda Devi disliked the fact that dancers and musicians entered her sacred land – local customs strictly forbade it.
-But the worst violation was childbirth on sacred land: according to local customs newborn and their mothers are considered to be unclean for certain period of time.
+But the worst violation was childbirth on sacred land: according to local customs newborns and their mothers are considered to be unclean for a certain period of time.

-Thus Goddess sent a terrible storm on poor piligrims and they all were killed on spot.
+Thus Goddess sent a terrible storm on poor pilgrims and they all were killed on spot.

 Nanda Devi shrine

-But there is another myth which needs to be busted.
-Often it is said that it is absolutely incomprehensible why these hundreds of people were in this particular place because here are no trade or pilgrimage routes.
+But there is another myth that needs to be busted.
+Often it is said that it is absolutely incomprehensible why these hundreds of people were in this particular place because there are no trade or pilgrimage routes.

 This is not true.
 Gharwal Himalaya is home to ancient religion which seems to have its roots in the very ancient worldwide cult of Great Goddess.
-This is Nanda Devi cult.
-In later times it was embraced by Hindu religion, placing the ancient goddess in Hindu pantheon, but many local people follow the rites of original ancient religion up to this day.
+This is the Nanda Devi cult.
+In later times it was embraced by the Hindu religion, placing the ancient goddess in the Hindu pantheon, but many local people follow the rites of the original ancient religion up to this day.

-Thus we might assume that somewhere around 850 AD here was killed a large group of local and foreign piligrims heading towards Nanda Devi shrine.
-There really were women and children in this group but, judging from analysis, they were not having fun time but rather starving since several weeks.
+Thus we might assume that somewhere around 850 AD here was killed a large group of local and foreign pilgrims heading towards the Nanda Devi shrine.
+There really were women and children in this group but, judging from analysis, they were not having a fun time but rather starving for several weeks.

 A note to collectors of bones